d3ska/d3ska.github.io/_posts/2022-08-19-aggregate-pattern.md

 How you may already deduced, it's aggregating, but what?

 It’s a cluster of domain objects that can be treated as a single unit.
-So its aggregating some part of business logic. <br>
+So it's aggregating some part of business logic. <br>
-Be aware that it's not aggregating it from our 'contains' perspective as people often perceive it, I mean if client has addresses, and phone numbers or whatever, it does not mean that it should be stored in out aggregate.
+But be aware that it's not aggregating it from our 'contains' perspective, as people often perceive it.
+If client has addresses, and phone number or whatever, it does not mean that it should be stored in our aggregate.
 It should store necessary data that will make it possible to make a consistent and independent decision about some part of bossiness.
 Like a black box that answer for some question without any external data.